 Highlights: Gentle, Affectionate, Calm

-The Australian Staghound is a hunting dog breed that originated from Australia.
-They generally hunt boar, kangaroos and sometimes hare.
-Consider the Australian Staghounds to be distant relatives of the American Staghound.
-However, they are not an official recognized breed.
+The Australian Staghound is one of the few hunting dog breeds to come from Australia.
+They tend to hunt boar, kangaroos and sometimes larger hare.
+That said, consider the Australian Staghounds to be distant cousins of the American Staghound.

-Australian Staghounds are the most expensive dogs to originate from Australia, costing upwards of $1000 USD.
-In you’re looking for a reputable breeder, expect to pay a premium price.
+Australian Staghounds are the most expensive dogs to originate from Australia, costing upwards of a thousand dollars USD.
+In addition, they’re not very common outside of their home country.
+If you’re looking for a reputable breeder, expect to pay a premium price.

 Australian Staghound Temperament